WWRI

 WWRI (1450 AM) is a radio station licensed to West Warwick, Rhode Island, and serving the Providence metropolitan area.
-The station is owned by Thomas DiPaola, through licensee DiPonti Communications, LLC, and broadcasts a classic rock radio format.
+The station is owned by Rick W. Schmidt, through licensee Turn Up Your Radio, LLC, and broadcasts a classic rock radio format.

 WWRI transmits with 1,000 watts of power.
 It is also heard on FM translator W288EE in West Warwick, on 105.5 MHz.
 It uses the FM translator’s frequency in its moniker "I-105.5".

 History

 WWRI

 The AM 1450 frequency was a longtime home to WWRI, later WKRI, a community station serving the West Warwick area.
 WWRI began broadcasting August 15, 1956.
 WWRI was initially headquartered at 1501 Main St. in West Warwick.
 Its first licensee and president was W. Paul Oury.
 On October 8, 1957, WWRI was sold to Melvin Green's Grelin Broadcasting.
 The next change of ownership occurred on February 8, 1969, when RSVP Inc. bought WWRI.
 By this time, WWRI was an ABC radio affiliate.